bacpop/bacpop-website/content/jobs/index.md

 *Your role*

 You will join the Lees group at EMBL-EBI to work on a project searching for and characterising polysaccharide capsules, important virulence factors that also allow bacteria to evade host immune responses.
-Using a range of structure-based search and alignment tools, you will search for proteins involved in producing capsules in databases of millions of bacterial genomes.
+Using a range of structure-based search and alignment tools, you will search for proteins involved in producing capsules in large databases.
 Structure search tools are based on a variety of underlying methods, such as machine learning, distance matrix alignment, physics, etc., making it difficult to define a "good hit" and compare results between tools.
 You will evaluate and benchmark various structure search tools, aiding the identification of structural homologs of capsular synthesis proteins.

 This is a collaborative project and you will work closely with members of the Bentley group at the Wellcome Sanger Institute.